 Do you offer a certificate of document destruction?

 We can issue a Certificate of Destruction once your records have been destroyed.
-The form will include data and method of destruction, description of the disposed records, dates covered, statement that records were destroyed as part of the normal course of business, and signatures and names of individuals supervising and witnessing the destruction.
+The form will include data and method of destruction, description of the disposed of records, dates covered, a statement that records were destroyed as part of the normal course of business, and signatures and names of individuals supervising and witnessing the destruction.
 We can also provide detailed monthly recycle poundage and quality reports.

 Do you submit to audits?